 About the program

-Applications are invited for the fourth University of Tasmania Hedberg Writer-in-Residence program, with the residency open to all established writers with professional publication record, in any field or genre, resident in Australia.
+Applications are invited for the fifth University of Tasmania Hedberg Writer-in-Residence program, with the residency open to all established writers with professional publication record, in any field or genre, resident in Australia.

 The successful writer receives $30,000, which equates to a $20,000 stipend plus self-contained accommodation in the heart of Hobart valued at $10,000.
 The writer will devote three months to writing in a quiet but stimulating environment, including their own office, in the University of Tasmania's gorgeous Sandy Bay campus.
 During the residency, as well as working on an original piece, the winner will engage with the University's creative writing students, emerging Tasmanian authors, and the broader Tasmanian creative community through a small number of workshops, masterclasses, and public talks in the north and south of the state.

-- The successful recipient will be announced early May 2024.
+- The successful recipient will be announced in mid-May 2025.

 The residency is offered by the College of Arts, Law and Education and the School of Humanities at the University of Tasmania.
 The project is supported by the Copyright Agency's Cultural Fund.

-Apply for the program below or contact program leaders Dr Emmett Stinson or Dr Robert Clarke.
+Apply for the program below or contact program coordinator Dr Robert Clarke.

 Applicants are required to provide: